WooCommerce Tutorial: How to Build an eCommerce Store in 2024

 I have selected the slide-in effect and appearance at the bottom left corner of our store.

-i) If you want to block certain countries you can use the “Never display for locations” fiend to enter countries/cities you want to hide your pop-up from.
+If you want to block certain countries you can use the “Never display for locations” fiend to enter countries/cities you want to hide your pop-up form.

 Save your changes and turn the pop up on: